cpldcpu/BitNetMCU/docs/documentation.md

 Consequently, the pure computation time is comparable for both quantization levels, offering no inference time advantage for binary weights for the given problem setting.
 In fact, due to the additional overhead from the increased number of activations required with binary weights, the total execution time is likely higher for binary weights.

 The implementation for 2 bit quantization is not shown here, but it is similar to the 4 bit quantization.
-I did not implement Ternary weights due to complexity of encoding the weights in a compact way.
+I did not implement ternary weights due to the complexity of encoding the weights in a compact way.

 It should be noted, that the execution time can be improved by skipping zero activations.
 Typically, more than half of the activations are zero.